mainnet-cash/mainnet-docs/docs/src/tutorial/README.md

 * `resolveBase` is a boolean flag which specifies if we should resolve all authchain elements towards the first element called "authbase"
 * `followToHead` is a boolean flag which specifies if we should resolve all authchain elements towards the last and most recent element called "authhead".
 Authhead always resides in UTXO set.

-So if you set both `reoslveBase` and `followToHead` to true, the full authchain will be resolved.
+So if you set both `resolveBase` and `followToHead` to true, the full authchain will be resolved.

 ## Simple Ledger Protocol (SLP)